hail-is/hail/docs/PCA.md

 ## Issues
  - PLINK has an option to use X-chromosome variants.
 Does anyone do this?
 Should we support it?
  - Should LD-pruning be performed first automatically or optionally once it is implemented?
- - Issue: What about PCA of things other than genotypes, such as missingness?
+ - What about PCA of things other than genotypes, such as missingness?
+Analysts have mentioned the latter specifically.
+ - What about feeding the results into sample and variant annotations?